rdkcentral/rdkservices/docs/api/FrameRatePlugin.md

 <a name="getDisplayFrameRate"></a>
 ## *getDisplayFrameRate*

-(Version 2) Returns the current display frame rate values.
+Returns the current display frame rate values.

 ### Events